The history of vitamin D

 Early Vitamin Research

-1936: Vitamin D3 was established as being produced in the skin as a result to exposure to ultraviolet (UV) rays.
+- 1936: Vitamin D3 was established as being produced in the skin as a result of exposure to ultraviolet (UV) rays.

 History of Vitamin D recommendations:

 - 1963: The American Academy of Pediatrics Committee on Nutrition began to recommend vitamin D supplementation for all infants.

 - 2002: Canada recommends vitamin D supplementation for breastfed infants.

 - 2006-2008: Ddrops liquid vitamin D supplements were invented in Toronto, Canada in 2006.
 In 2007 Ddrops products were commercially available in Canada and soon expanded to other countries.
 Since then, patents have been awarded worldwide for this unique product and its administration.
 2008: The American Academy of Pediatrics recommends that all infants and children, including adolescents, have a minimum daily intake of 400 IU of vitamin D beginning soon after birth.

 - 2010: Although many health organizations around the world have already established their own guidelines for vitamin D daily intake, there are often inconsistencies.
 The Institute of Medicine (IOM), a committee of experts tasked to review vitamin D research, established daily intake recommendations for both vitamin D and calcium for various population groups.

 - 2016: Public Health England states that 10 micrograms or 400 IU of vitamin D are needed daily to help keep healthy bones, teeth, and muscles.
 Vitamin D continues to be a central component in many scientific research protocols.

 This article was reviewed and updated in October 2019